peteoheat/PiFace/README.md

 7. Raspberry Pi Camera lens (the 6mm one) https://thepihut.com/products/raspberry-pi-high-quality-camera-lens

 # Software used.
-This first iteration of PiFace uses Dlib, the face-recognition project from Adam Geitgey, OpenCV and Image Utils.
-In addition to this, you will need
+This  iteration of PiFace uses Dlib, the face-recognition project from Adam Geitgey and OpenCV In addition to this, you will need
 1. An image to display as the desktop background that in my video looks like the bank vault in it's closed state.
 2. A video to be played for the 'Access Denied'
 3. A video to be played for the 'Access Granted'.
 All of the videos in my project were licensed from Pond5 specifically for my project.
 I therefore, cannot distribute them with the code for the project.
 I licensed 3 different videos and then edited them together to get the desired results.
+I also had to add the siren sound to the 'access denied' video using a video editor.

 # Installation
-Setup a fresh SD card with Raspbian bullseye desktop64bit.
+Setup a fresh SD card with Raspbian bullseye desktop 64bit.
 These instructions do not detail how to do that, I assume you know already.

 # Update the raspberry pi
 sudo apt update
 sudo apt upgrade -y

+#Enable I2C and SPI
+sudo raspi-config
+'Interface Options'-> 'SPI' -> 'Yes'
+'Interface Options' -> I2C -> 'Yes'
+exit
+reboot

 # Install HAT dependencies
 ## Waveshare Relay HAT